grettke/help/help.md

 ```

 It is easy to see indentation of headlines without having to count asterisks, so
-don't show them, only show the significant and last one.
+don&rsquo;t show them, only show the significant and last one.

 ```lisp
 (setq org-hide-leading-stars t)